Aundra Anderson ’08

 As an American Studies major, I was able to conduct undergraduate summer research off-campus thanks to the C.V.
 Starr Center for the Study of the American Experience, which has close ties to the American Studies department.

 Come visit to see for yourself!
 Chestertown is a beautiful, historic eastern shore town that provides a great environment for college students to live, learn, and grow.

 Good luck in your college search and if I can be of any assistance or if you would like to schedule a visit to Washington College, please get in touch.

 Associate Director Of Admissions

-Aundra works for the Office of Admissions, working with prospective students from Alaska, Arizona, Arkansas, California, Hawaii, Idaho, Maryland (Baltimore area and Western Maryland) Montana, Nevada, New Mexico, Oklahoma, Oregon, Texas, Utah, Washington, and Wyoming.
+Aundra works for the Office of Admissions, working with prospective students from Alaska, Arizona, Arkansas, California, Hawaii, Idaho, Maryland (Baltimore and Harford counties) Montana, Nevada, New Mexico, Oklahoma, Oregon, Texas, Utah, Washington, and Wyoming.

 Named Maryland’s College Counselor of the Year 2010-2011 by the Potomac and Chesapeake Association for College Admission Counseling.

 Named Feature Employee of the month May 2012.

 - Major: American Studies